nsfcac/MetricsBuilder/README.md

 ## Introduction
 MetricsBuilder is a tool that provides a uniform API for analytic clients like [HiperJobViz](https://idatavisualizationlab.github.io/HPCC/HiperJobViz/index.html); it builds aggregated data and returns dataframe CSV files back to clients.

-Currently, it is designed specifically for the data collected in The Quanah Cluster in [High Performance Comoputing Center](http://www.depts.ttu.edu/hpcc/) in Texas Tech University.
+Currently, it is designed specifically for the data collected in the Quanah Cluster in [High Performance Comoputing Center](http://www.depts.ttu.edu/hpcc/) in Texas Tech University.
 ## MetricsBuilder command line parameters
 ```
 $python3 MetricsBuilder.py --help